-Biodun & Ibikunle Foundation is making qualitative healthcare accessible to low-income families under our HealthWize program.
-One of the ways we do this is through partnerships with CrimsonBow Sickle Cell Initiative and Carnamed, where we provide medications for CrimsonBow's free monthly clinics which holds at Dansol School.
+Biodun & Ibikunle Foundation is in partnership with CrimsonBow Sickle Cell Initiative.
+The Foundation provides medical material support for CrimsonBow's free monthly clinics which holds at Dansol School.

 For more information, video clips and pictorial evidence of the contributions of the Foundation, visit the Foundation's website and instagram page.